 Similarly, event processing is important to enrich the data so that it makes more sense when it is mined.
 The Linux audit sub-system uses numerical values for a range of identifiers, and these need to be converted into corresponding names for them to make sense.
 It’s possible to do this in the SIEM but it is easier if this happens before the events leave the machine that generated them.

-The Microsoft audit collection tool, AUOMS, includes configurable filtering and processing steps, collects events from either kaudit or auditd/audisp, and outputs them in a range of formats to specified locations and pipes.
-The MSTIC (Microsoft Threat Intelligence Center) research branch of AUOMS can be used to forward events to the syslog, from where they can be collected by Azure Sentinel.
-This blog post will describe how to install this branch of AUOMS and configure Azure Sentinel to collect the events.
+The Microsoft audit collection tool, AUOMS, includes configurable filtering and processing steps, collects events from either kaudit or auditd/audispd, and outputs them in a range of formats to specified locations and pipes.
+An experimental feature of AUOMS can be used to forward events to the syslog, from where they can be collected by Azure Sentinel.
+This blog post will describe how to use this feature of AUOMS and how to configure Azure Sentinel to collect the events.

 In this blog post, we will cover how to: